flightController/Skytracker/readme.md

 4. update to the new vagrant box: vagrant box update

 ### MySql
 1. open .env file in the project folder.
-If not exist, copy the .env-expamle and rename it to .env
+If not exist, copy the .env.expamle and rename it to .env
 2. host: localhost
 3. port: 33060
 4. user / pw: homestead/secret